PhilipYip1988/vmware-workstation-installation-guide/readme.md

 # VMware Workstation Pro Install Ubuntu

 This guide looks at installation of VMware Workstation Pro on Ubuntu 24.04 or 24.10.
 VMware has recently been acquired by Broadcom and VMware Workstation has been made free for non-commercial use.
+The previous free lesser products have been depreciated in order to reduce development costs.

 ## Installing VMware Perquisites